Rights of a minor

 Rights regarding patient data

 A minor with decision-making capacity can also decide whether or not their data will be visible to their guardian.
+A minor cannot, however, deny a parent or guardian access to all information.

 When using social services, a minor may request that their client data is not shown to their guardian in MyKanta.
 Based on the minor’s level of development and the nature of the case, the professional will assess whether there are grounds for the prohibition requested by the minor.
 If the prohibition is contrary to the best interests of the minor, the professional may refuse it.
-The professional records the reasons for the denial of consent or the refusal to comply with the request in the customer’s information.

-A minor assessed as having decision-making capacity may set up consent or denial of consent to the sharing of their client data stored in the Kanta services when a visiting social welfare service provider's premises.
+A minor who, in the opinion of a professional, is capable of deciding to share their data may, when using social services, give or withdraw consent to sharing their data.
 If a minor does not have the capacity to decide on matters related to the use of their own data, their guardian may make decisions on their behalf.

 Minors can